 - Serial numbers for all nameserver zones for the domain name must match.

-Once you have configured your new nameservers you can follow the instructions on changing the nameservers on your domain name.
+Once you have configured your new nameservers, you can refer to our guide to find out how to change the nameservers on your domain name.

-Important: This command causes a DNS check on the domain.
+Important: This command will cause a DNS check to be performed on the domain.
 If this check fails, your domain will be deleted (without a refund) four weeks after it was registered.
 It is important to rerun this command or configure the DNS by other means in order to keep the domain.
-You can run a DNS check by visiting http://www.denic.de/en/background/nast.html
+You can run a DNS check by visiting Denic’s official website.